miroshnikov/filefive/README.md

 # FileFive: SFTP/FTP client and dual-panel file manager for macOS and Linux
 FileFive is a free open-source SFTP/FTP client and file manager with intuitive and modern dual-panel interface.

-It is installed a Node.js package and works in the browser.
+It is installed as a Node.js package and uses the web browser as GUI.

+> [!NOTE]
+> This project is being actively developed.
+Feel free to create any [issues](https://github.com/miroshnikov/filefive/issues), [feature requests](https://github.com/miroshnikov/filefive/issues) or [enhancements](https://github.com/miroshnikov/filefive/discussions) as you encounter them.

 <p align="center">
     <img src="https://github.com/miroshnikov/filefive/blob/main/screenshot.png" alt="FileFive" />